 Where can I find additional information?

-The MDSC’s Annual Conference, Teacher Partnership Network and Education Task Force provide up to date, accurate information to educators and families of students with Down syndrome.
+The MDSC’s Annual Conference and Education Task Force provide up to date, accurate information to educators and families of students with Down syndrome.
 Be sure to check out our Transition (14-22) page as well.

-For a comprehensive list of resources and related links about Individual Service Plans, click here.
+For a comprehensive list of resources and related links about Individual Education Plans, click here.